tintindo37/pagerdutycast/README.md

-# PagerDuty Alarm Notifier with Chromecast Support for armv6 like RPI Zero
+# PagerDuty Alarm Notifier with Chromecast Support for armv6 like RPI Zero and arm64 devices

 This script checks for triggered alarms in PagerDuty.
 If an alarm is detected, it sends the information to a Chromecast-enabled device and reads it out.